- "The great truth is there isn't one."

 - Exercises in Futility (2015)

 - Anonymous Band: Only natural for a black metal band, though not quite to the same degree as some of their contemporaries, as they regularly perform live and have given some interviews.
+They also do soundchecks unhooded, so everyone at the show can see what they look like.

 - Crapsack World: They take a very Arthur Schopenhauer view of the world and humanity, believing all human endeavors to be ultimately transient and futile and the universe to be indifferent and corrupt.